IBM-CSM-SG/ASEANZK-CP4I-Practicum/scenario3/README.md

 <img src="images/Messging.png" >

-2. This will redirect to a Messaging screen as below.
-Click on Create an instance to create a queue manager.
+2. If you see a Messaging screen as below, then Click on Create an instance to create a queue manager.
+If you can see the MQ Console, means an Queue Manager already exists and you can proceed to create the queue and channel as per the next section.

 <img src="images/MessgnScreen.png">